Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 • Audit firefighting installations.

-RIIERR302E Respond to Local Emergencies and Incidents.
+RIIERR302E Respond to local emergencies and incidents

 This unit describes the skills and knowledge required to respond to a range of local emergencies and incidents.
 It includes implementing response plans, monitoring the situation, taking necessary precautionary measures, and supporting formal relief.
 This unit applies to those working in site-based roles in the coal mining, metalliferous mining, drilling, extractive, and civil infrastructure environments.